Roanoke Colony: In popular culture

-The first known use of the phrase "The Lost Colony" to describe the 1587 settlement was by Eliza Lanesford Cushing in an 1837 historical romance, Virginia Dare; or, the Lost Colony.
+The first known use of the phrase "The Lost Colony" to describe the 1587 Roanoke settlement was by Eliza Lanesford Cushing in an 1837 historical romance, Virginia Dare; or, the Lost Colony.
 Cushing also appears to be the first to cast White's granddaughter being reared by Native Americans, following the massacre of the other colonists, and to focus on her adventures as a beautiful young woman.
 In 1840, Cornelia Tuthill published a similar story, introducing the conceit of Virginia wearing the skin of a white doe.
 An 1861 Raleigh Register serial by Mary Mason employs the premise of Virginia being magically transformed into a white doe.
 The same concept was used more famously in The White Doe, a 1901 poem by Sallie Southall Cotten.

 The popularity of the Lost Colony and Virginia Dare in the 19th and early 20th centuries coincided with American controversies about rising numbers of Catholic and non-British immigrants, as well as the treatment of African Americans and Native Americans.
 Both the colony and the adult Virginia character were embraced as symbols of white nationalism.
 Even when Virginia Dare was invoked in the name of women's suffrage in the 1920s, it was to persuade North Carolina legislators that granting white women the vote would assure white supremacy.
-By the 1930s this racist connotation apparently subsided, although the VDARE organization, founded in 1999, has been denounced for promoting white supremacy.
+By the 1930s this racist connotation apparently subsided, although the VDARE organization, founded in 1999, has been denounced for promoting white supremacists.

 Celebrations of the Lost Colony, on Virginia Dare's birthday, have been organized on Roanoke Island since the 1880s.
-To expand the tourist attraction, Green's play The Lost Colony opened in 1937 and remains in production today.
-U.S. President Franklin D. Roosevelt attended the play on August 18, 1937 – Virginia Dare's 350th birthday.
+To expand the tourist attraction, Paul Green's play The Lost Colony opened in 1937 and remains in production today.
+President Franklin D. Roosevelt attended the play on August 18, 1937 – Virginia Dare's 350th birthday.